dkedyk/ImplementingUsefulAlgorithms/README.md

-This code is for the readers of the book, and for personal use only.
+This code is for the readers of the book (see https://www.amazon.com/dp/B08PXHJCXY), and for personal use only.
 For commercial use please reach out (my email is in the book's preface and back cover).

 I ask that you please post an honest review of the book on Amazon.com in return.
 The feedback I got so far for the previous editions has been limited, and I need it to improve the book further.
 This is hobby project that is worked on weekends/evenings, so any assistance is greatly appreciated.